danielbodnar/awesome-stars/BY-LANG.md

 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
 - [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
 Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
-- [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based QA system built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
+- [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLM, offers out-of-the-box data processing and model invocation capabilities, allows for workflow orchestration through Flow visualization!
 - [ztjhz/BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) - An amazing UI for OpenAI's ChatGPT (Website + Windows + MacOS + Linux)
 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
 This is a replication project for the typescript version of xtekky/gpt4free
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️